 Meet Coach Liotta

-Shawn Liotta Led the Erie Explosion to the 2011 SIFL Northeast Division Title
+Liotta led the Explosion to the 2011 SIFL Northern Division Championship

 Record-Setting Erie Offense Ranks Among the Best in the Nation in 2011